-Often a further approximation is introduced by considering not the data itself but some low dimensional summary of the data.
-If that low dimensional summary does not constitute a sufficient statistic for the inferential task at hand, this induces an additional approximation error which doesn't vanish even if the tolerance parameter, $\epsilon$ , is reduces to zero.
-We won't consider this further he, but it is important to be aware of the impact of such approximation if you employ this type of technique in real inferential situations.
+Often a further approximation is introduced by considering not the data itself but some low dimensional summary.
+If that low dimensional summary does not constitute a sufficient statistic for the inferential task at hand, this induces an additional approximation error which doesn't vanish even if the tolerance parameter, ε , is reduced to zero.
+We won't consider this further here, but it is important to be aware of the impact of such approximation if you employ this type of technique in real inferential situations.

-Using simple rejection sampling with such a target distribution leads to the ABC algorithm of Pritchard et al. (1999), while using this target distribution within a standard MCMC algorithm was proposed by Marjoram et al. (2003) with various approaches based around other Monte Carlo schemes, especially Sequential Monte Carlo also being proposed by various authors including Sisson et al. (2007); Del Moral et al. (2012); Peters et al. (2012).
+Using simple rejection sampling with such a target distribution leads to the ABC algorithm of Pritchard et al. (1999), while using this target distribution within a standard MCMC algorithm was proposed by Marjoram et al. (2003) with various approaches based around other Monte Carlo schemes, especially Sequential Monte Carlo also being proposed by various authors including Sisson, Fan, and Tanaka (2007), Del Moral, Doucet, and Jasra (2012), and Peters, Fan, and Sisson (2012).

-It's important to be aware that ABC making use of finite tolerances and, especially, summary statistics which lack the sufficiency property introduces approximation error which does not go away with increased simulation effort and which can be extremely difficult to quantify or understand.
+It is important to be aware that ABC makes use of both finite tolerances and summary statistics.
+If the latter lack the sufficiency property this also introduces approximation error which does not go away with increased simulation effort and which can be extremely difficult to quantify or understand.
 Although the method is appealing in its simplicity and broad applicability, as statisticians we should be careful to understand any approximations involved in our computations.

-There has recently been some work on the use of ABC within a model selection context.
-Early algorithms include those of Del Moral et al. (2012).
-Characterisation of sufficient statistics for model choice by ABC can be found in Grelaud et al. (2009); Didelot et al. (2011); Robert et al. (2011) while Marin et al. (2014) characterises the properties required in order for insufficient summary statistics to provide asymptotically consistent Bayes factor (and hence model selection).
+There is work on the use of ABC within a model selection context.
+Early algorithms include those of Del Moral, Doucet, and Jasra (2012).
+Characterisation of sufficient statistics for model choice by ABC can be found in Grelaud et al. (2009), Didelot et al. (2011), and Robert et al. (2011), while Marin et al. (2014) characterises the properties required in order for insufficient summary statistics to provide asymptotically consistent Bayes factor (and hence model selection).

-5. Current and Future Directions
+Current and Future Directions

-Monte Carlo methodology is being actively developed, indeed it is is likely that many of the students attending this module will themselves be working on aspects of computer intensive statistics.
+Monte Carlo methodology is being actively developed.
+Indeed it is is likely that many of the students attending this module will themselves be working on aspects of computer intensive statistics.
 No module of this sort can hope to start from the beginning of the discipline and reach all of the frontiers of current research.
-This chapter contains a very a few words about some current research directions and attempts to provide references so that the interest reader can easily find out more.
-It isn't an exhaustive summary of interesting directions in this area, but I have attempted to provide a little information about at least the most widespread such topics (and, of course, those in which I am myself particularly interested).
+This chapter contains a very few words about some current research directions and attempts to provide references so that the interested reader can easily find out more.
+It isn't an exhaustive summary of interesting directions in this area, but we have attempted to provide a little information about at least the most widespread such topics (and, of course, those in which we are particularly interested).